 You are about to be spoiled with an in-depth analyzis on one of my all-time literal crushes Friedrich Bhaer.
 All Laurie-fans Auf Wiedersehen.
 You are allowed to stay if you behave well and respect other people´s opinions.
 As for those of you who are in #teambhaer willkommen und ich bin sehr froh das du hast mein blog gefunden.
 (Welcome and I am very glad that you have found your way to my blog).

 If you are a fan of Louisa May Alcott´s works and you have ever spent some time in Little Women forums or literal blogs you are more than aware that what it comes pairing our heroine Jo March fans are pretty strickly devided into two groups those being #teambhaer and #teamlaurie and this debate has been going on for 150 years.
 I must confess I have been on the alcott online circles longer than I care to admit and those are not the only ships that have risen from the Little Women.
 There is a great deal of people who ship Amy and Laurie.
 There is a handful (maybe some thousands) of people who like the idea of Beth and Laurie being together (I don´t ship it but I find it intriguing) plus there are people who ship couples from the movie/tv adaptations and not from the books and vice versa and some do both.
-Last but not least there is a portion of Little Women fans who wish that Jo would have remained single like the author originally intented (I have two of my toes in the #singlejoteam).
-I recently had a massive Little Women marathon.
+Last but not least there is a portion of Little Women fans who wish that Jo would have remained single.
+I used to have few of my toes in this team but after finishing my massive Friedrich research.
+I became convinced that Louisa planned Jo and Friedrich to get together since the beginning (there is a re-accruing character in her novels that I refer as the "Friedrich Bhaer archetype". recently had a Little Women marathon.
 I read two novels, one biography and watched 8 hours of film (still need to find my old copy of Little Men somewhere).

 June Allyson and Rossano Brazzi as Jo and Friedrich in the 1949 film